Mock the Week

-Mock the Week is a topical satirical celebrity panel show, created by Dan Patterson and Mark Leveson.
-It was produced by Angst Productions for BBC Two, and was broadcast from 5 June 2005 to 4 November 2022.
-Presenter Dara Ó Briain and panellist Hugh Dennis appeared in every episode, with a variety of other stand-up comedians being regular, frequent, occasional or one-off guest panellists during the show's history.
+Mock the Week is a weekly British topical satirical celebrity panel show, created by Dan Patterson and Mark Leveson.
+It is produced by Angst Productions and was broadcast on BBC Two from 5 June 2005 to 4 November 2022 and TLC since 1 February 2026.
+Presenter Dara Ó Briain and panellist Hugh Dennis appeared in every episode of the BBC series, with a variety of other stand-up comedians being regular, frequent, occasional or one-off guest panellists during the show's history.

-The format of the programme saw six comedians divided into two teams and performing on a faux game show, in which the quiz aspect of answering questions relating to major and regional news items, all taken from the week before each episode's filming, is sidelined to focus on satirical, topical discussions on news items, stand-up routines, and the use of improvisational comedy.
-Every series also included a compilation episode featuring notable scenes, out-takes and additional footage cut out after filming, with repeats of episodes being frequently shown on the channel U&Dave, with high viewing figures.
+The format of the programme sees six comedians divided into two teams and performing on a faux game show, in which the quiz aspect of answering questions relating to major and regional news items, all taken from the week before each episode's filming, is sidelined to focus on satirical, topical discussions on news items, stand-up routines, and the use of improvisational comedy.
+Every series both on the BBC and TLC included a compilation episode showing notable scenes, out-takes and additional footage cut out after filming, with repeats of the BBC episodes being frequently shown on the channel U&Dave, with high viewing figures.

-As of 2024, an American version of the series is in development for Amazon Prime Video.
-In October 2025, it was announced that the series would return in 2026 on TLC.

 Format

-Both Dara Ó Briain and Hugh Dennis were regular members of the cast on Mock the Week.
+Both Dara Ó Briain and Hugh Dennis are regular members of the cast on Mock the Week.

-Mock the Week focused on six panellists, all comedians, split into two teams, in which they compete over four rounds, presided over by host Dara Ó Briain.
+Two teams of three panelists each, all comedians, competed on Mock the Week over four rounds, presided over by host Dara Ó Briain.
 Although the programme maintained a quiz aspect to the format, which featured questions on news items taken from those made during the week before an episode's filming, it was largely sidelined completely with a focus on comedy derived from topical, satirical discussions on the subject of each question, as well as from rounds featuring either stand-up routines by certain panellists, or improvisation comedy.
-Unlike Have I Got News for You, a similar topical, satirical programme that maintains a similar format but without the stand-up routines and improvisational comedy, Mock the Weeks format did not use team captains or maintain a proper scoring system – teams generally win a round depending on who Dara, the host, deemed won it, including the episode.
+Unlike Have I Got News for You, a similar topical, satirical programme that maintains a similar format but without the stand-up routines and improvisational comedy, Mock the Weeks format did not use team captains or maintain a proper scoring system – teams generally win a round depending on who Dara, the host, deemed won it.

-Each episode was edited to feature about four rounds from those filmed and edited by production staff, to fit a 30-minute timeslot.
+Each episode on the BBC was edited to include about four rounds from those filmed, to fit a 30-minute timeslot.
 Some content not used was often retained for use in a compilation episode, which also included outtakes and highlights from the series.
-Although the first two series featured a multitude of different rounds for use, most of these were later abolished, leaving the programme to primarily use the following rounds in each episode:
+Although the first two series featured a multitude of different rounds for use, most of these were later abolished, leaving the programme to primarily use the following rounds in each BBC episode: